discretegames/runmany/README.md

 This .many code will run the Python program three times with stdin `A` then `B` then `C`.

+When multiple argvs and stdins apply to one language, all possible combinations of every argv and every stdin are sent to programs of that language.

 ---

 ### Settings Section